-- "... if you work, if you study...you can get your goal easier than in my country.
+" If you work, if you study. . . you can get your goal easier than in my country.
 If you study in my country and you want some job, it's so hard to get it."
+(Slovakia)

-(Slovakia) - "...
-If, on [sic] Hungary you have a job, you just survive, but here if you have good job and you have good money, you can do things and go further..."
+"If, on [sic] Hungary you have a job, you just survive, but here if you have good job and you have good money, you can do things and go further."
 (Hungary)

-"Financially, you can do a lot better in this country...people in my country struggle to travel...do not dine outside ... you know everybody cooks...there just isn't enough money to go outside and eat in a restaurant...like we do here."
+"Financially, you can do a lot better in this country... people in my country struggle to travel... do not dine outside... you know everybody cooks... there just isn't enough money to go outside and eat in a restaurant... like we do here."
 (Slovakia)

-In contrast, relevant reports indicate that for undocumented Mexican and Latin immigrants, residing in the United states does not seem to ease socioeconomic difficulties.
-Some Mexican Americans, for example earn small wages in exchange for long hours in labor-intensive jobs.
-Life in the U.S. has been described as "suffering for their families" (Cleaveland 2011) by Mexican immigrants.
+In contrast, relevant reports indicate that for undocumented Mexican immigrants residing in the United States does not seem to ease socioeconomic difficulties.
+Some undocumented Mexican immigrants, for example earn low wages in exchange for working long hours and are forced to make personal sacrifices for their family and children (Campbell 2008; Cleaveland 2011).